 Federal Stafford Loans are disbursed in two payments; one at the start of the summer term and one at the midpoint of the summer term.
 The loan funds will be sent to the university in equal disbursements.

-For more information, visit the Office of Financial Planning.
+For more information, visit the Office of Financial Aid.
 First-time borrowers are required to complete student loan entrance counseling and a Master Promissory Note, which are available at StudentLoans.gov.

 How to Apply for Student Loans

-- Complete and submit to the Office of Financial Planning the 2017-2018 Elon Financial Aid Application.
+- Complete and submit to the Office of Financial Aid the 2019-2020 Elon Financial Aid Application.

 Elon’s Federal Title IV School Code is 002927.

 In recognition of the contributions they make and the financial challenges they face, SR Education Group is awarding $20,000 in annual scholarships for teachers pursuing graduate degrees.
 Scholarships will be awarded 4 times a year in the amount of $5,000.

 For more information, visit SR Education Group.

 Federal Teacher Loan Forgiveness Program